bruits/maudit/crates/md-benchmark/README.md

 Valid values for `MARKDOWN_COUNT` are 250, 500, 1000, 2000, and 4000.

+Note that `cargo run` has a certain overhead, as such if checking the total time, it's more useful to run the compiled binary (`target/release/maudit-benchmark`) directly

 ## Results

 The following results were obtained on 2025-01-07 using a MacBook Pro (13-inch, M1, 2020) with 16 GB of RAM: